|Overview||Importing This File|

 The most critical thing with Accounts is that the PersonIdentifier must be in the SIS somewhere, and it must match the identifier chosen during the authentication process.
 While it may seem easier to create the Account file out of the authentication system on campus, this does not work for the other files that require the PersonIdentifier.
 If the PersonIdentifier cannot be found in the SIS, it will need to be added or a lookup table must be created before moving forward.

-Assess what types of emails are stored in the SIS and decide which email will be brought over to Campus Labs.
+Assess what types of emails are stored in the SIS and decide which email will be brought over.
 Consider whether different formats are used for faculty and staff emails and build the script logic to account for these differences.

 Accounts records without emails fail on import.
 Discuss how to handle cleaning up records with missing emails.